AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 Meticulously review and validate content against brand guidelines, product documentation, and selected customer segments with [!DNL Create's] built-in reviews and approvals process.
 Solicit reviews, track review comments, and obtain approvals during the creation process.

-See the [Activation documentation](/help/user-guide/activation/review-process.md) to learn more about Reviews and Approvals.
+See the [Reviews and Approvals documentation](/help/user-guide/approvals/overview.md) to learn more about Reviews and Approvals.

 <!-- ### Anatomy of an email experience